IBM/service-validator/README.md

 - --hypothesis-max-examples: this value determines the maximum number of tests to generate for each method.
 Example: `--hypothesis-max-examples=50`.
 - --hypothesis-seed: provide a seed from which random test data will be generated.

+## Configuration

+### Configuration File

+Rules may be configured using a `ibm-service-validator-config.yaml` or `ibm-service-validator-config.json` file.

+We look for a configuration file in the current working directory from which the service validator is invoked, and we search up the directory until we find the first matching config file.
+It is recommended to create this configuration file in the root directory of your project.

+Rules may be on or off.
+An example of the configuration file is given below:

+    ibm_cloud_api_handbook:
+        allow_header_in_405: 'off'
+        invalid_request_content_type: 'off'
+        location_201: 'off'
+        no_422: 'off'
+        no_accept_header: 'off'
+        no_content_204: 'off'
+        www_authenticate_401: 'off'

 ## Including Examples in API Definition

 Often, a service's requirements are stricter than its schema.
 For example, an `account_id` may have schema, `type: string`.
 However, a valid `account_id` is restricted to the set of strings associated with an accounts.
 For this reason, the default way to generate requests is to use [OpenAPI examples](https://swagger.io/docs/specification/adding-examples/) in the API definition.